FREE Case Evaluation

 If a driver has had their license suspended, this means the Maryland Vehicle Administration has temporarily withdrawn the driver’s license to drive a motor vehicle.
 The withdrawal is only for a period of time fixed by the Administration (for example, a driver can have their license suspended for 30 days).

 According to subsection (c), if a Maryland driver has had their license or privilege to drive suspended under the laws of Maryland, then they are prohibited to drive a motor vehicle on any Maryland highway or any other Maryland public roads until the suspension is complete.
 For more information on how this may affect your driver’s license in other jurisdictions, bring your questions to a consultation with a Maryland traffic lawyer.

 There are several types of “driving suspended” charges that can be issued.
 The two driving suspended charges that apply to a suspension within the State of Maryland are 16-303(c) and 16-303(h).
 Both of these are very serious and the assistance of an attorney is very important.

 There are several differences between the two charges.
 If you are charged with a violation of 16-303(c), the maximum penalty is 1 year in jail and/or a $1,000.00 fine.
 Further, it can put 12 points on your driving record, which will revoke your privilege to drive.
 For a second conviction of 16-303(c), the maximum penalty increases to two years incarceration and/or a $1,000.00 fine.
-If you are charged with a violation of 16-303(h), the maximum penalty is 60 days in jail and/or a $500.00 fine.
-Further, it can put three points on your driving record.
+If you are charged with a violation of 16-303(h), the maximum penalty is 60 days in jail, a $500 fine, and three points on your license.